Changes in depression symptoms tied to lung cancer survival

 The researchers followed more than 1,700 patients newly diagnosed with lung cancer between 2003 and 2005 who had completed an eight-item depression assessment at diagnosis and again 12 months later.

-Almost 40 percent, 681 people, had depressive symptoms at diagnosis and 14 percent, 105 people, developed new-onset symptoms during treatment.
+Almost 40 percent, 681 people, had depressive symptoms at diagnosis and of 745 others not depressed at baseline, 14 percent, 105 people, developed new-onset symptoms during treatment.

 Overall, those who were depressed at the beginning of the study period were 17 percent more likely to die during follow-up than those without depressive symptoms, according to the analysis online October 3rd in the Journal of Clinical Oncology.